 - And project information under that

-Step 7: Designing the header for the rest of the pages
+Step 7: Designing the header for the pages

 On the first page: